ddella/WebSocket/README.md

 ## Step 1 - Clone all the files

 Copy all the files from GitHub to your local drive and change directory.
+From now on, `$PWD` refers to the `WebSocket` directory.

 ```command
 git clone https://github.com/ddella/WebSocket.git